 There are a few steps you can take to help restore your Opera browser to working order.
 Even if the steps here help you, sending Opera a crashlog report, including details of what you were doing when Opera froze, helps us fix future browsers.
 This way we can help others that may experience the same problem.

-If Opera crashes, a dialog displays asking if you want to send a report about the problem.
+If Opera crashes, a dialog displays and asks if you want to send a report about the problem.
 The report includes technical details of the crash and any relevant comments you wish to include.
 This information helps make Opera even more stable and reliable.
 Provide some details about what you were doing with the browser when it crashed into the text field, then click Send Report.

 If restarting the browser application does not solve the problem, you may want to download and install a clean version.
-We recommend you back up your Opera files before clean installing.
+We recommend that you back up your Opera files before clean installing.